 - Protect all the assets of the estate and property of the deceased;

-- If there are conflicts between beneficiaries, the executor needs to participate in the mediation, and dispute; and resolution processes, and assist with dealing with all conflicts.
+- If there are conflicts between beneficiaries or family members, the executor needs to participate in the mediation, and dispute; and resolution processes, and assist with dealing with all conflicts.

 Certain rights that executors have include: